ibm-cloud-docs/openshift/openshift_health_audit.md

 ## Worker node audit logs
 {: #audit-worker}

 {{site.data.keyword.openshiftlong_notm}} uses the Linux Auditing System component, auditd, to monitor and log activity on the worker nodes.
-Although worker node auditing is enabled by default, no auditing data is available until you set up log forwarding to a LogDNA instance or external server.
+Although worker node auditing is enabled by default, no auditing data is available until you set up log forwarding to a {{site.data.keyword.la_short}} instance or external server.
 {: shortdesc}

 ### Understanding the worker node audit configuration
 {: #audit-worker-config}

 The logs are stored in the `/var/log/audit` directory on the worker nodes.
-You can view the logs in LogDNA or your external server after you set up log forwarding.
+You can view the logs in {{site.data.keyword.la_short}} or your external server after you set up log forwarding.
 {: shortdesc}

 Auditd collects logs on various events, including the following: